Moneybagg Yo: 2019–2021: 43va Heartless, Time Served, and A Gangsta's Pain

+2022–present: London's Wireless Festival, Hard to Love, and Speak Now

-In July 2022, Moneybagg performed to tens of thousands of people at London’s Wireless Festival, in what was his first international show “Trap taking over the world now,” he said when speaking the New York Times “It ain’t limited no more.”
+In July 2022, Moneybagg performed to tens of thousands of people at London's Wireless Festival, in what was his first international show "Trap taking over the world now," he said when speaking the New York Times, "It ain't limited no more."
+In June 2023, he released the mixtape Hard to Love, which charted at number ten on the US Billboard 200.

-Legal issues and controversies
+In June 2024, he released his fifth studio album, Speak Now.
+It features several notable artists, including Chris Brown, Rob49, Lil Durk, YTB Fatt, and Morgan Wallen.
+He released the album's deluxe edition on September 27, 2024, featuring GloRilla, Big Boogie, and BossMan Dlow.
+He later teased a follow-up album scheduled for later in 2024, and described it as being for the ladies, as it contains more "melodic vibes".

+Conflicts

 Background

 Moneybagg Yo has had several legal issues throughout his career.
-He grew up in the hood closely affiliated with gangs, being the cousin of Three 6 Mafia’s Crunchy Black.
+He grew up in the hood closely affiliated with gangs, being the cousin of Three 6 Mafia's Crunchy Black.
 Growing up, he idolized the "dope boys" and "kingpins" gangs in his neighborhood.

 Moneybagg Yo was acquainted with Lance Taylor, also known as OG Boo Dirty, who has a criminal history including an arson charge and two attempted second degree murder charges.
-In 2010, during Thanksgiving weekend, there was an altercation in the parking lot outside Level II nightclub that left six people shot, the altercation was between rapper Yo Gotti and OG Boo Dirty.
+In 2010, during Thanksgiving weekend, there was an altercation between rapper Yo Gotti and OG Boo Dirty in the parking lot outside Level II nightclub that left six people shot.
 According to authorities, Taylor allegedly punched a man who had inserted himself into an ongoing argument between them, which led to shots being fired.
-Six people were shot, including OG Boo Dirty and an off-duty police officer who was working as security for the nightclub.
+Among the six people shot, were OG Boo Dirty and an off-duty police officer who was working as security for the nightclub.
 OG Boo Dirty and Yo Gotti were both arrested and charged with inciting to riot and aggravated riot.
 However, the charges were later dropped.

-Arrest at CD release party

-In March 2016, Moneybagg Yo was arrested at a CD release party for himself and other local rappers in Tipton County, Tennessee.
-The party, held at the former Maserati Club on Highway 70 in Mason, was targeted by the Tipton County Sheriff's Office for criminal activity, violence, and probation or parole violators.
-Moneybagg Yo was arrested on drug and gun charges alongside 27 other people.
-The Tipton County Sheriff's Office confiscated 10 loaded guns, a bulletproof vest, cash, and drugs.

-Some of those arrested were known gang members belonging to the Vice Lords, Gangster Disciples, Bloods, and Crips.
-Federal authorities were also notified of the presence of three undocumented immigrants at the concert and began an investigation into their immigration status.
-Charges were later dropped.

 Feud with NBA Youngboy and Ralo

-In 2017, Moneybagg Yo released a joint mixtape with NBA YoungBoy called "Fed Baby's," but the two later got into a feud and YoungBoy dissed Moneybagg in a video in which Youngboy can be heard saying "Fuck that Tape, Bitch I want smoke".
+In 2017, Moneybagg Yo released a joint mixtape with NBA YoungBoy called Fed Baby's, but the two later got into a feud and YoungBoy dissed Moneybagg in a video in which Youngboy can be heard saying, "Fuck that Tape, Bitch I want smoke."
 Moneybagg tried to keep the peace and eventually the two seemed to have resolved their differences.
-However, 1017 Label artist Ralo later got involved, dissing Moneybagg as well as labelmate Blac Youngsta who Moneybagg has a tape “Code Red” with.
+However, 1017 Label artist Ralo later got involved, dissing Moneybagg as well as labelmate Blac Youngsta who Moneybagg has a tape "Code Red" with.

 Ralo claimed that he only wanted Moneybagg's help in connecting him to Blac Youngsta and Yo Gotti to end their own beef.
 Moneybagg addressed the situation in an interview on The Breakfast Club and tried to stay clear of the drama, focusing on his music and family.